flozi00/atra/docs/text/chat.md

 * LLM - the model to use for language model, either TGI endpoint or HF model
 * EMBEDDER_HOST - the url for the text embedding inference server
-* TYPESENSE_API_KEY - the api key for typesense
-* TYPESENSE_HOST - the host ip or domain for typesense
 * SERP_API_KEY - the api key for serper.dev